MariiaSam/Rent-in-Brazil/README.md

 ## Models:

-- the following models were tested in the project: **LinearRegression, Lasso, Ridge, ElasticNet, SVR, RandomForestRegressor**;
+- the following models were tested in the project: **LinearRegression; Linear regression with Lasso, Ridge, ElasticNet regularization; SVR, RandomForestRegressor**;

 - was used to select the best hyperparameters: GridSearchCV.